 Grammarly is an easy and addictive plugin that can help you avoid typos regularly.
 Again, this tool is even better if you have a big team who publishes a lot using it, simply because at that scale, it’s harder to keep an eye on the small details.

 Instead of analyzing the writing grammar and punctuation, this one analyzes it for readability.

 It’ll give you suggestions on optimizing your “grade level” of your content (you don’t want it to be too advanced or complicated), how often you’re using passive versus active voice, how many times you’re using adverbs, etc.

 Basically, the app helps you simplify your content.

-in turn, analyzes each sentence, taking into account its length and word order from the point of view of the correct construction of sentences.
-The tool is actively struggling with a passive voice, too complex structures, and unnecessary adverbs.
+Hemmingway analyzes each sentence, taking into account its length and word order from the point of view of the correct construction of sentences.
+The tool actively monitors for passive voice, complex structures, and unnecessary adverbs.
 The minimum readability of the text should be 9 (the smaller, the better).

 I find that Grammarly and Hemingway are both useful, but they shouldn’t be the only crutch you rely on to improve your content.
 In fact, sometimes it’s nice to have a complicated sentence here and there.
 You never want to iron out your style to the extent that it disappears.

 It’s really just nice as an extra editorial check.
-And anyway, it’s almost always the case that writing could be condensed and simplified rather than the opposite.
+And anyway, it’s almost always the case that writing could be condensed and simplified.